Panasonic Travel Oral Irrigator Review

 When it comes to brushing and flossing, I am nowhere near as good as I should be.
 I know that we’re supposed to brush at least twice a day, but I have a busy lifestyle, and I can’t always manage the best oral hygiene routine.
 This is especially true when it comes to flossing because I don’t want to spend time picking between my teeth all the time.

-Recently, however, my dentist recommended getting a water flosser.
+Recently, however, my dentist recommended getting a good water flosser.
 It’s the same thing that he uses to clean out my teeth and mouth during my bi-annual cleaning, and he said that it is a great way to improve my oral health without struggling with floss.
 After some convincing, I finally caved and got the Panasonic Travel Oral Irrigator.
 At first, I was a little hesitant, and it got my face all wet, but after a couple of tries, I finally got the hang of it, and I have to say I wish that I had known about this sooner.

 If you want a quick and easy way to clean your teeth without cutting your gums with dental floss, the Panasonic Travel Oral Irrigator is for you.